 - If you see that a portion of the egg is black against the light, the egg is developing and is viable.
 You might also be able to see blood vessels originating from the growing blastoderm.

 - If a portion of the egg is clear and has yellow yolk on one side, then that egg is probably infertile.

-- If the whole egg is black, then it was previously viable and going through developmental stages, but somehow it died and is now a rotten egg.
+- If the whole egg is black, it was previously viable and going through developmental stages, but somehow it died and is now a rotten egg.

-However, using this method may be risky, as you might accidentally shake the egg too much.
+However, this method may be risky, as you might accidentally shake the egg too much.
 The viable embryo may end up dying.
 Dipping an egg in cold water or for prolonged periods might also damage it.
 If you’re conducting this test, use lukewarm water and remove the egg from the water bath as soon as possible.